 Carolina Away Courses

-Through Carolina Away, you’ll complete 15 credits of digital courses during the fall semester.
+Through Carolina Away, you’ll complete approximately 15 credits of digital courses during the fall semester.
 Whether you’re a first-year or transfer student, the courses you choose will allow you to explore a range of disciplines while fulfilling common general education requirements, meeting requirements in your anticipated major(s), and/or beginning the core sequences for STEM fields.

 Course offerings include a wide range of classes taken by new undergraduate students.
 We’d like to highlight these specific classes which may be of particular interest as foundations to help you thrive at Carolina: